Breast Cancer Awareness Month Donations and Tax Deductions (1440 × 600 px)

 While huge progress has been made with prevention and treatment, there is still more to do.
 A few popular choices for donations include the American Cancer Society and Susan G. Komen.
 There are, of course, many other worthy charities, and if you want to double-check if the organizations are recognized by the IRS as tax-exempt charitable organizations, the IRS has this handy tool you can use.

 You should also know that if you purchase merchandise or services during fundraising activities, you can also deduct the amount that exceeds the value of goods or services you received.
-If you donated goods like clothes, you can deduct their fair market value.
+If you donate goods like clothes, you can deduct their fair market value.

 Volunteering Your Time